Higher-order logic

-In mathematics and logic, a higher-order logic is a form of predicate logic that is distinguished from first-order logic by additional quantifiers and, sometimes, stronger semantics.
+In mathematics and logic, a higher-order logic (abbreviated HOL) is a form of logic that is distinguished from first-order logic by additional quantifiers and, sometimes, stronger semantics.
 Higher-order logics with their standard semantics are more expressive, but their model-theoretic properties are less well-behaved than those of first-order logic.

-The term "higher-order logic", abbreviated as HOL, is commonly used to mean higher-order simple predicate logic.
-Here "simple" indicates that the underlying type theory is the theory of simple types, also called the simple theory of types (see Type theory).
-Leon Chwistek and Frank P. Ramsey proposed this as a simplification of the complicated and clumsy ramified theory of types specified in the Principia Mathematica by Alfred North Whitehead and Bertrand Russell.
-Simple types is nowadays sometimes also meant to exclude polymorphic and dependent types.
+The term "higher-order logic" is commonly used to mean higher-order simple predicate logic.
+Here "simple" indicates that the underlying type theory is the theory of simple types, also called the simple theory of types.
+Leon Chwistek and Frank P. Ramsey proposed this as a simplification of ramified theory of types specified in the Principia Mathematica by Alfred North Whitehead and Bertrand Russell.
+Simple types is sometimes also meant to exclude polymorphic and dependent types.

 Quantification scope

-First-order logic quantifies only variables that range over individuals; second-order logic, in addition, also quantifies over sets; third-order logic also quantifies over sets of sets, and so on.
+First-order logic quantifies only variables that range over individuals; second-order logic, also quantifies over sets; third-order logic also quantifies over sets of sets, and so on.

 Higher-order logic is the union of first-, second-, third-, ..., nth-order logic; i.e., higher-order logic admits quantification over sets that are nested arbitrarily deeply.